All Episodes

 I don't think Barack Obama is capable of leadership.

-But he's not capable of leadership.
+He's capable of Svengali-type mesmerizing, but he's not capable of leadership.

-Was it Al-Qaeda?
+Was it al-Qaeda?

 Oh, we don't know.